Arthritis of the Knee

 The history should determine if any other joints are symptomatic and whether there was a history of prior injury.
-Rheumatoid arthritis usually affects hands and feet; the neck, elbows, ankles, and shoulders are often involved too.
+Rheumatoid arthritis usually affects the hands and feet; the neck, elbows, ankles, and shoulders are often involved too.

 The physical examination should note any abnormalities in the following domains: